 Types of mRNA

-Based on mRNA synthesis, the DNA first, transcribes into pre- mRNA and later modifies into mature mRNA.
+Based on mRNA synthesis, the DNA transcribes into pre- mRNA and later transforms into a mature mRNA.

 It is an acronym for the term “Precursor mRNA”.
-Pre- mRNA can define as the primary transcript, which belongs to the group of heterogeneous nuclear mRNA.
+Pre- mRNA refers to the primary transcript or immature mRNA, which belongs to the group of heterogeneous nuclear mRNA.
 Precursor mRNA comprises both coding exon sequences and non-coding intron sequences.
-It also refers as “Immature mRNA”.
-During its processing, the unwanted sequences or introns splices out of the strand via two ways:
+During its processing, the unwanted sequences or introns splices out of the mRNA strand in two ways:

 - Splicing by the RNA’s catalytic activity.

-- Splicing by a multiprotein structure refers as “Spliceosome”.
+- Splicing by a multiprotein structure or spliceosome.

-Monocistronic mRNA: It is a kind of mRNA common in eukaryotes, which carries the exon sequences that code for a single protein.
+- Monocistronic mRNA: It is a kind of mRNA common in eukaryotes, which carries the exon sequences coding for a single protein.

-Bicistronic mRNA: It is a type of mRNA carries exon sequences that codes for the two protein.
+- Bicistronic mRNA: It is a type of mRNA carrying exon sequences that encode two proteins.

-Polycistronic mRNA: It is a kind of mRNA common in bacteria and bacteriophages, which carries the exon sequences that code for the multiple proteins.
+- Polycistronic mRNA: It is a kind of mRNA common in bacteria and bacteriophages, which carries the exon sequences that code for multiple proteins.